-Gross margin before fair value adjustments was \$2.9 million, or 42% of net revenue, in the period ended February 28, 2023, compared to \$1.0 million or 23% of net revenue in the prior period.
+Gross margin before fair value adjustments was \$3.3 million, or 34% of net revenue, in the period ended May 31, 2023, compared to \$0.9 million or 23% of net revenue in the comparative period of the prior year.
 This increase in gross margin percentage was due to increases in selling prices, economies of scale and higher recreational sales.
 Gross margin before fair value adjustments is a non-IFRS measure.
 Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details.

-Production at the Company's facilities increased by 314% to 2,635kg for the period ended February 28, 2023, compared to 637kg of cannabis in the prior period.
-Additionally, 65% of sales during the current year period was from recreational cannabis sales into the provincial supply chain, compared to 66% of total sales in the prior period.
-The remaining sales were to wholesale customers (domestic and international), and medical sales.
+Production at the Company's facilities increased by 5% to 2,006 kg for the period ended May 31, 2023, compared to 1,919 kg of cannabis in the comparative period of the prior year.
+Additionally, 60% of net revenue during the current year period was from recreational cannabis sales into the provincial supply chain, compared to 76% of total sales in the comparative period in the prior year.
+The remaining sales were to wholesale customers (domestic and international), and medical sales, brand fees for extraction and consulting fees.